Gina Prince-Bythewood: Career

-In 2016 Prince-Bythewood announced her next project would be an adaptation of Roxane Gay's novel An Untamed State.
+In 2016, Prince-Bythewood announced her next project would be an adaptation of Roxane Gay's novel An Untamed State.
 The project would be co-written by herself and Gay and would star Gugu Mbatha-Raw.

-In 2017 Prince-Bythewood, along with her husband Reggie Rock Bythewood, created the show Shots Fired for Fox.
+In 2017, Prince-Bythewood, along with her husband Reggie Rock Bythewood, created the show Shots Fired for Fox.
 Later that year, Prince-Bythewood was announced as the director for Silver & Black, a film based on Marvel Comics characters Silver Sable and Black Cat.

 She wrote the screenplay for the movie adaptation of the novel Before I Fall by Lauren Oliver.
 The film had an estimated $12,498,674 worldwide box office take by March 2017 after its release date (January 21, 2017).
 She directed the 2020 film adaptation of Greg Rucka's The Old Guard for Netflix, starring Charlize Theron and KiKi Layne.
 She is the first mixed race woman to make a comic-book film.

 In 2020, she and her husband signed a deal with Touchstone Television to produce their output using the banner "Undisputed Cinema."

-Prince-Bythewood directed the TriStar Pictures epic The Woman King, a feature inspired by true events that took place in the Kingdom of Dahomey, one of the most powerful states of Africa in the 18th and 19th centuries, The Woman King tells the story of Nanisca (Viola Davis), general of the all-female military unit known as the Amazons, and her daughter, Nawi, who together fought the French and neighboring tribes who violated their honor, enslaved their people and threatened to destroy everything they’ve lived for.
+Prince-Bythewood directed the TriStar Pictures epic The Woman King, a feature inspired by true events that took place in the Kingdom of Dahomey, one of the most powerful states of Africa in the 18th and 19th centuries.
+The Woman King tells the story of Nanisca (Viola Davis), general of the all-female military unit known as the Agojie, and her daughter, Nawi, who together fought the Portuguese and neighboring tribes who violated their honor, enslaved their people and threatened to destroy everything they've lived for.
 She also directed the first episode of ABC's Women of the Movement.

-In March 2021, Prince-Bythewood took on a new role as Co-Chair of the Directors Guild of America African American Steering Committee (AASC).
+In March 2021, Prince-Bythewood took on a new role as co-chair of the Directors Guild of America African American Steering Committee (AASC).
 Working alongside Director Jeffrey W. Byrd, Prince-Bythewood will be addressing needs of the African American members of the Guild such as job creation and career advancement in this new position.
-On August 26, It was announced that because of Prince-Bythewood's commitments to other projects, she would not direct The Old Guard 2 and will be replaced by Victoria Mahoney.
-Prince-Bythewood will remain as producer on the film.
+On August 26, it was announced that because of Prince-Bythewood's commitments to other projects, she would not direct The Old Guard 2 and will be replaced by Victoria Mahoney.

 Personal life

-In 1998 Prince-Bythewood married film director and writer Reggie Rock Bythewood, whom she met on the writing staff of A Different World.
+In 1998, Prince-Bythewood married film director and writer Reggie Rock Bythewood, whom she met on the writing staff of A Different World.
 The couple have two sons, Cassius and Toussaint, and live in Southern California.

-Along with friends Mara Brock Akil, Sara Finney Johnson and Felicia D. Henderson, Prince-Bythewood endows The Four Sisters Scholarship.
+Along with friends Mara Brock Akil, Sara Finney-Johnson and Felicia D. Henderson, Prince-Bythewood endows The Four Sisters Scholarship.